chercherai/the-braid-codex/README.md

 * [Summary and Review of "The Braid Codex" by Claude](review_claude.md)

 * [Summary and Review of "The Braid Codex" by ChatGPT](review_chatgpt.md)

 ---

+> When the odds of it all get in the way
+>
+> Know I'll be around when you call at the end of the day
+>
+> Even if the world around it feels like it's all falling apart
+>
+> There'll forever be a room for you inside of my heart
+>
+> It's true, there's always room for you, mm

+---

 ## Table of Contents